60 AWESOME Things To Do in Jasper (2024 Travel Guide)

 Hike to Whistlers Summit

+From the top of the Skytram, you can enjoy the views and restaurant, but you can also continue to summit Whistler’s Mountain, one of Alberta’s best hikes.
 The Jasper Skytram assists you for most of the way, but a 20-30 minute hike further will get you to the summit.
-You can even see Mount Robson on a clear day – the highest mountain in the Canadian Rockies!
+On a clear day, you can even see Mount Robson—the highest mountain in the Canadian Rockies!

 Scramble Indian Ridge